recursion-ninja/efficient-implied-alignment/README.md

 # Efficient Implied Alignment

+This repository hosts the pre-print manuscript for the *Efficient Implied Alignment* paper, an program `tree-align` implementing the algorithm described in the paper, and a script to replicate the results of the paper.

 ### Installation of `tree-align`

 You can build and install `tree-align` from source using the Haskell build system `stack`